fossabot/shsyea/README.md

-# Auto configurator OpenVPN and SOCKS5 Proxy
+# Auto configure OpenVPN and SOCKS5 Proxy on VPS
 ## Installing
 ### Preparatory actions
 ##### Create SSH key to log on.